University of Texas at Austin

 Admissions FAQ

-• Why do you only accept fall applications?
+• Why do you only accept applications for the Fall semester?

-The required first year core courses are only offered in sequence, beginning in the fall semester.
+Our required first-year core courses are only offered in sequence, beginning in the fall semester.

 • Can I apply directly to the PhD program if I only have a bachelor’s degree?

 Yes.
 We do not require a Master’s degree for application to the PhD program.
-If your ultimate goal is to earn the PhD in the CSEM Program, you should indicate PhD as your degree sought on your online application.
-Many of our PhD students also complete a CSEM Master’s degree along the way.
-If you select Master’s, your application will not be routed to the correct committee and you will not be considered for financial aid.
+If your ultimate goal is to earn the PhD in the CSEM Program, you should indicate PhD as your ultimate degree sought in your online application.
+Our doctoral students may complete a CSEM Master’s degree along the way to the PhD.
+If you select Master’s as your ultimate degree sought, your application will not be routed to the correct committee and you will not be considered for financial aid.

 • Is it possible to apply for a waiver of the application fee?

-The CSEM Program has funding available for U.S. citizens from underrepresented groups in need of a fee waiver due to financial hardship.
+The CSEM Program has some funding available for U.S. citizens in need of a fee waiver due to financial hardship.
 Please contact the Graduate Coordinator to request a waiver.

 • I want to apply to two programs at UT Austin.
 Do I have to pay the application fee twice?